 7 Ways To Cook That Will Keep Your House Cool

 1. Get Out And Grill

 Summer is the season of grilling and barbecuing, and you should take advantage of it as often as possible!
 You can cook a wide variety of foods out on your grill, including steaks, chops, chicken, pizzas, fish, veggies, and more!
 If you’re worried about food sticking to your grill, you might want to invest in a good set of grill mats.
-They work wonders!
+These grill mats work wonders!